-17.2.5 The School shall not reintegrate a student when:
+17.2.5 The School shall not reintegrate a student into a School campus where:

-- [a] a student or staff member of the School has a protective order against the student being reintegrated; or - [b] a student or staff member of the School is a victim of the serious offense or sexual crime or forcible felony (as defined in Utah Code Ann. § 76-2-402) committed by the student being reintegrated.
+- [a] a student or staff member of the campus has a protective order against the student being reintegrated; or - [b] a student or staff member of the campus is a victim of the serious offense or sexual crime or forcible felony (as defined in Utah Code Ann. § 76-2-402) committed by the student being reintegrated.